 3rd Game: Mechanicum vs Alpha Legion

-For my 3rd and final game of the Horus Heresy Tournament I was up against Gregg and his beautifully painted Alpha Legion.
+For my 3rd and final game of the Horus Heresy Tournament I was up against Gregg and his beautifully painted Alpha Legion, which you can see more of in his How to Paint Alpha Legion Guide.
 He does have a bit of a reputation in our circle of gaming buddies for being a tough person to play against but at the same time being an incredibly fun opponent.
 He’s an extremely tactful player when it comes to Warhammer and is always a challenging game.

 This game the points jumped from 1600 to 1850 this game and I used my extra points to add a squad of Vorax and bulk out my Ad-Secularis to 20 men as I had little else to spend the points on.